For Aspiring Photographers

-Inclusive of ferry from Gladstone, accommodation, snorkel gear hire and ocean activities
+• Inclusive of ferry from Gladstone, accommodation, breakfast, dinner, snorkel gear hire, ocean activities and education sessions.

 Expert photography guidance from professional wildlife photographer Ross Long - Obtain all of my creative knowledge that I've gained over the course of my career